 The first year of this crisis saw youth employment fall by 425,000 - the largest annual fall in employment in at least four decades, and in spite of more than a million youth jobs being protected through the Coronavirus Job Retention Scheme.
-Overall, young people accounted for nearly half (46%) of the total fall in employment during the crisis, and as Figure 2.1 below illustrates, young people have seen a far greater fall in employment compared with all other age groups (with employment still more than 6% below pre-crisis levels).
+Overall, young people accounted for nearly half (46%) of the total fall in employment during the crisis, and as Figure 2.1 Percentage change in the level of employment by age, between December-February 2020 and June-August 2021 below illustrates, young people have seen a far greater fall in employment compared with all other age groups (with employment still more than 6% below pre-crisis levels).